yehudacohen/alchemy/alchemy-web/docs/providers/aws/queue.md

 ## FIFO Queue

-Create a FIFO queue with content-based deduplication:
+Create a FIFO queue with content-based deduplication for exactly-once processing:

 ```ts
 import { Queue } from "alchemy/aws";